 Today Italy counts 450 cheese varieties from soft, semi-hard, and complex types.
 In addition, every region of Italy has its own cheese families that identify them.
-Talking about the cheese industry in Italy would need endless literature, but today let’s see what the most expensive Italian cheeses you need to try!
+Talking about the cheese industry in Italy would need endless literature, but let’s see what are the most expensive Italian cheeses you need to try!

 The most expensive Italian cheese is Caciocavallo Podolico, with a price of $50 per pound.
 Cacio Bufala is the second most costly cheese, costing $45 per pound.
-Both those kinds of cheese are produced in small quantities, and that’s why their price is this generous.
+Both these kinds of cheese are produced in small quantities, and that’s why their price is this generous.
 Parmigianno Regianno and Grana Padano are also considered very expensive.

 If you love Italian cheeses, this article will overview the best and sharp cheeses and some detailed explanations of what makes Italian cheeses this special and unique.